loladiar/-/man/sgd.md

-  --passes passes         the number of times to pass over the input data --types t [t ...]       a list of predictor variable types (numeric, word, or text) --predictors p [p ...]  a list of predictor variables
+  --passes passes         the number of times to pass over the input data --types t [t ...]       a list of predictor variable types (numeric, word, or text) --predictors p [p ...]  a list of predictor variables --categories number     the number of target categories to be considered --target target         the name of the target variable
 ```